Prevention is better than cure

 Sharing the love

-The Metabolic Symphony Project is driven by passion
+The Metabolic Symphony Project is driven by passion not profit.

 We use community-focused promotion and distribution strategies to accomplish our mission, and strict governance to maintain commercial independence.